MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 - If it isn't a generic tool/part (for example, a screwdriver, socket wrench, or washer), make sure to label and define the tool/part the first time you introduce it to the operator.
 After labeling and describing the tool/part the first time, you don't need to define it throughout the rest of the guide.

-- If certain actions are critical to the success of subsequent actions, make sure to add a validation step.
+- Validation.
+If certain actions are critical to the success of subsequent actions, make sure to add a validation step.
 Some validation examples include:

   –	Visual validation